-Why Revisiting Your Exes Is Easier Than Finding Someone New
+Why It's So Much Easier To Revisit Your Exes Than To Find Someone New

 Welcome to the Ex Games: a content series about love lost.
 Whether it's the realization things need to end, the act of rejection, the reality of being single, or the resurrection that is moving on, the Ex Games has every stage of a breakup covered.